 Common Causes of Bumping Head After A Hair Transplant

 It’s best if you are aware of the situations in which people usually end up bumping their heads right after the transplant.
 These are as follows:

 However, fortunately, in this case, the proximity of the patient to the surgeon puts them at an advantage.
-The chances of the knocked out grafts surviving are going to be very high because they won’t have dried out or died yet without the supply of the blood.
+The chances of the knocked-out grafts surviving are going to be very high because they won’t have dried out or died yet without the supply of blood.

 Because this is a problem that many people experience, you should take note and try to be more careful.
 It’s best if you take things slow and easy.
 If you’re moving around too fast, you might end up bumping your head into someone around a blind corner.
 So, make a conscious effort to avoid it.

 Swelling is a common side effect of hair transplant surgery.
 Almost all the people who get this surgery experience it.
 It affects the scalp and, sometimes, even the face.
 Because of the swelling, the size of the head increases slightly.
 Therefore, the person doesn’t have a correct “idea or feel” of its edges.

 Because the person has an incorrect estimate of the distance between the scalp and another surface, they can end up bumping their head after the surgery.
 And one of the most problematic aspects of this scenario is that they may not even realise that this has happened.